benchristel/audition/README.md

 [*full+*seek#LENIT]#HON
 ```

-An expression may not contain whitespace.
+A translation may not contain whitespace.

 A `GLOSS` node should be identical to some gloss in the lexicon.
 An `INFLECTION`
 node should be the name of an inflection in the `morphology.yaml` file (discussed below).